baseboxorg/jeffskinnerbox.github.io/content/ideas/getting-started-with-raspberry-pi-zero.md

 Once you're done, plug the micro SD card into the Micro SD Card holder on the Zero.

 ## Step 1: Setting Up RPi Zero OTG - DONE
-On a RPi A, the next step would be to configure the WiFi on the SD Card so you can log in, or on the RPi B model, just plug in an Ethernet cable.
+On a non-Zero Raspberry Pi, like the RPi A, the next step would be to configure the WiFi on the SD Card so you can log in, or on the RPi B model, just plug in an Ethernet cable.
 Can't do ether of these with the RPi Zero since it has neither WiFi or Ethernet.
+In the RPi Zero case, In Steps 1 to Step 3 show you how to use the powers of the USB Gadget.
+You could avoid the completity of this by using a WiFi dongle and a [Micro USB to USB OTG Adapter][69] or [Ultra Mini DM Micro USB 5pin OTG Adapter Connector][70].
+Place this on the RPi Zero USB and follow Steps ["HowTo: Set-Up the Raspberry Pi as a Headless Device"][03].

-In the RPi Zero case, we'll use the powers of the USB Gadget, but first the SD Card's `/boot` directory files need to be properly configure to enable USB Gadget mode.
+To enable the USB Gadget capability on the RPi Zero, first the SD Card's `/boot` directory files need to be properly configure to enable USB Gadget mode.
 The [video showing how to configure USB OTG][09] and the article "Raspberry Pi Zero – Programming over USB! - [Part 1][10] and [Part 2][11]" provides detail documentation.